She wasn’t what you would call beautiful. She was just a red-haired

 job.
 I stood on a chair and swung up into the attic through the

 closet in her bedroom.
 I checked the rafters.
-I couldn’t get
+I couldn’t

-and he was still king.
+breathed and he was still king.

 I came back down.